 3. Current Market Conditions

-B.C.’s real estate market is constantly evolving, and one of my key responsibilities as your agent is to stay on top of those shifts.
+B.C.’s real estate market is constantly evolving, and one of our key responsibilities as your agents is to stay on top of those shifts.
 Market conditions play a big role in how we price your home—and how quickly we can expect it to sell.

 In a seller’s market, where there are more buyers than available homes, prices often rise and listings tend to move quickly.
 In a buyer’s market, where inventory is higher, buyers have more negotiating power, and pricing becomes more competitive.

-When advising you on pricing strategy, I closely monitor factors like:
+When advising you on pricing strategy, we closely monitor factors like:

 By aligning your list price with the current market climate, we position your home to attract qualified buyers and generate strong interest right from the start.